Success Story: Otto Group starts with an AGV and WAKU Platform in their Hermes logistics center

 In the second phase, WAKU Robotics supported the creation of a shortlist of potential mobile robots and their respective suppliers for the selected transportation process.
 The choice fell on the AGV "Melkus G130" from Melkus Mechatronic, which convinced with its characteristics and ability to transport large pallets, competitive price, quick availability, and cooperative collaboration.

-During the third phase, the PoC with the FTS was carried out, using the software WAKU Sense to measure and visualize the performance of the mobile robot.
+During the third phase, the PoC with the FTS was carried out, using the software WAKU Platform to measure and visualize the performance of the mobile robot.
 The project team at Otto Group continuously monitored the processes and tracked relevant KPIs.
 Through instant alerting, the operational team could receive error messages and quickly eliminate problems.
 The collected data was then analyzed and evaluated.

 "The collaboration with WAKU Robotics was very open and very constructive.
 We were a great team.”
 Lutz Schmidt, Senior-Projektleiter | Otto Group